kinderneutron/kinderneutron-web-app/README.md

 ```
 autorun.bat
 ```
+## Database Setup (⚠️First-TIme Only)
-**Note If You Are Setting Things Up For First Time in You Pc then Setup the DB.
+If You Are Setting Things Up For First Time in You Pc then Setup the DB.
 Just Execute the Script
 <br> (a).For Linux Users:
  ```bash
    sh Patches/SQL/setup_fresh_db.sh